OleksiiLatypov/movie-recommender-assistant/README.md

 # 📦 Dataset

-The project uses a movie dataset containing approximately **100,000 movies** with metadata and precomputed embeddings.
+The project uses a movie dataset containing approximately **72 462 movies** with metadata and precomputed embeddings, it is located in data directory or you can download running **ingestion/get_data.py** file .

 The processed dataset contains information such as: